dpguthrie/braintrust-github-tools/README.md

 ## Support

 For issues with these tools:
+1. **Check your virtual environment** is activated before deployment
-1. Check GitHub API status
+2. Check GitHub API status
-2. Verify your token has necessary permissions
+3. Verify your token has necessary permissions
-3. Review Braintrust logs for detailed error messages
+4. Review Braintrust logs for detailed error messages
-4. Check rate limit headers in responses
+5. Check rate limit headers in responses
-5. Ensure you're using the correct deployment command with requirements: `braintrust push github_tools.py --requirements requirements.txt`
+6. Ensure you're using the correct deployment command with requirements: `braintrust push github_tools.py --requirements requirements.txt`